On sets defining few ordinary solids

-Now, we have mentioned the relationship between good and rather good edges and $5$-cell grids.
-The objective of introducing the grids in the first place was the idea we have that sets of points spanning few ordinary hyperplanes should be rich in $5$-hyperplanes, and thus, should contain $5$-cell grids.
+We have already mentioned the relationship between good and rather good edges and $5$-cell grids.
+The objective of introducing the grids in the first place was the idea that sets of points spanning few ordinary hyperplanes should be rich in hyperplanes containing five points of $S$, and thus, should contain $5$-cell grids.

-One of the first results we can prove that indicates that this is the case, that when we are dealing with sets of points spanning few ordinary hyperplanes, the number of bad/slightly bad edges in the graph $\Gamma$ is small.
+One of the first results we can prove that indicates that this is the case is Lemma~\ref{bedges}, which indicates there are few bad edges in the graph $\Gamma$.

 \begin{lemma} Let $\mathcal{S}$ be a set of $n$ points in $\mathbb{P}^4({\mathbb R})$ not all in a hyperplane and such that any $4$ points of $\mathcal{S}$ spans a hyperplane.
 If $\mathcal{S}$ spans less than $Kn^3$ ordinary hyperplanes then the graph $\Gamma = \Gamma(\mathcal{S})$ has at most $48Kn^3$ bad edges. \end{lemma}